Cocean001/progress_bar_shell/README.md

 ### About the script

-When writing a one-click installation and deployment script with **shell**, I found that I couldn't grasp the real-time progress of the deployment.
-I could only guess the status of current progress based on my roughly remained impression of the script.
-It would be clear to me of how many happy coffee time I still have.
+When writing a one-click installation and deployment script with **shell**, I found difficult to grasp the real-time progress of the deployment.
+Which means I could only guess the status of current progress based on my roughly remained impression of the script.
+If I have a controllable progress bar in my script, it would be clear to me of how many happy coffee time I still have.

 After seen many progress bars written in different languages such as python and go, I realized that there are very few progress bars written in shell, let alone controllable ones.
 So the idea of writing a controllable progress bar was born.